junehowell/HIV-Aging/Website/ToContribute/BecomeCurators/CuratorReviewProcess.md

   2. Click the link in the email.
 This will take you to the Github account for the manual.
   3.

-If you have questions, [contact us] or read the [curator reviewing rules FAQs].
+If you have questions, [contact us] or read the [curator review FAQs].